 The perceptions of corruption cause MENA oil exporters to lag behind in receiving investment flows, importing technology, investing in innovation, encouraging competitiveness, supporting entrepreneurship, and inducing new economic activity through start-ups and spin-offs.
-The more digging that is done the more deep-rooted and sensitive the corruption issue appears to be.
-Non-GCC oil-rich MENA countries, especially Yemen and Libya, ranked lower on the control of corruption index (Figure 1); they are experiencing prolonged conflicts and instability and exhibiting an alarming human suffering, and hence they still stuck at the bottom of this index.
+The more digging that is done, the more deep-rooted and sensitive the corruption issue appears to be.
+Non-GCC oil-rich MENA countries, especially Yemen and

+Libya, rank lower on the control of corruption index (Figure 1); they are experiencing prolonged conflicts and instability and exhibiting an alarming level of human suffering, and are therefore still stuck at the bottom of this index.
 Corruption in Algeria is still an insurmountable problem despite launching a massive anti-corruption campaign and pursuing high-level corruption investigations since the start of the Hirak movement in February 2019.

-Qatar and the UAE fared better regarding the control of corruption due to their higher levels of human development, well-developed education systems, advanced healthcare systems, high degree of stateness, and efficient, accountable and transparent public sector.
+Qatar and the UAE fared better in the control of corruption due to their higher levels of human development, well-developed education systems, advanced healthcare systems, high degree of stateness, and efficient, accountable, and transparent public sector.
 Compared with these advancements, democratic institutions and political rights have been left far behind.
-This leaves the fight against corruption dependent mostly on the political will and interests of the incumbent ruling elite that may be suddenly displaced.
+This leaves the fight against corruption dependent mostly on the political will and interests of the incumbent ruling elite who may be suddenly displaced.
 The dangerous thing is that Transparency International, which is the world's leading anti-corruption campaigner, classified the UAE as a key piece in the global money-laundering puzzle due to its unrestricted luxury real estate market and secretive banking sector.

-Frankly speaking, corruption will remain strikingly and stubbornly high in most oil-rich countries as long as bureaucratic bottlenecks, social injustice, insufficient accountability, inadequate checks and balances, stifled civil liberties and broken social contract persist (Ross, 2013).
-Corruption cannot be contained in the presence of great indirect influence on the decisions of leaders, corrupt actors' increasing entanglement in dubious economic deals and misuse of budgets and authority, the temptation to further intrude into politically sensitive areas, and frustration of reform efforts.
-By maintaining the status quo, oil rents will continue to be diverted into private pockets at the expense of economic diversification and citizens' well-being.
+Unfortunately, corruption will remain strikingly and stubbornly high in most oil-rich countries as long as bureaucratic bottlenecks, social injustice, insufficient accountability, inadequate checks and balances, stifled civil liberties, and broken social contracts continue to persist (Ross, 2013).
+Corruption cannot be contained in the presence of great indirect influence on the decisions of leaders, corrupt actors' increasing entanglement in dubious economic deals and misuse of budgets and authority, and frustration of reform efforts.

-Meanwhile, Canada, Norway and Malaysia have been successful in diversifying their economic bases away from oil-related activities.
-In fact, Malaysia is one of the world's most open economies; its trade averaged over 130 percent of GDP since 2010; its share of manufacturing exports accounted for more than 70 percent of total exports in 2009 while oil declined to only 10 percent of total exports in the same year (Devadas et al., 2020).
+Meanwhile, Canada, Norway, and Malaysia have been successful in diversifying their economic bases away from oil-related activities.
+In fact, Malaysia is one of the world's most open economies; its trade averaged over 130 percent of GDP since 2010 and its share of manufacturing exports accounted for more than 70 percent of total exports in 2009, while oil declined to only 10 percent of total exports in the same year (Devadas et al., 2020).
 Despite abundant oil wealth, Canada's oil exports account for less than 20 percent of total exports.
 Oil revenues are not the main source of financing Canadian imports, unlike the case in oil-exporting MENA countries.
 In line with ambitious export targets, Canada set a goal to increase its overseas exports by 50 percent by 2025.
 Norway stands out as one of the most inspiring diversification success stories; it converted a part of its oil reserves into diversified financial assets by creating a gigantic sovereign wealth fund (the Government Pension Fund Global) that is now worth about 2.5 times Norway's annual GDP.